-Join Curt Frye for an in-depth discussion in this video Working in the Visual Basic editor, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Working in the Visual Basic editor, part of Learning VBA in Excel.

 When you write or edit VBA code in Excel, you'll do so using the Visual Basic Editor.…The editor gives you all the tools you need to manage your code effectively.…There are two ways to open the Visual Basic Editor in Excel.…If you've already recorded or written a macro, you can display the Macro dialog box.…In the Macro dialog box, you just click the macro you want to examine, click…Edit, and the Visual Basic Editor appears.…Now, I'll close the Editor.…I did that using a keystroke, and now I'll tell you how I did that.…To display the Visual Basic Editor in the same configuration that you left it, press Alt+F11.…

 If you're in a workbook that contains no macro code, the Visual Basic Editor…will open, but there will be no window.…The Visual Basic Editor displays the Project Explorer panel on the left, here,…with references for every worksheet and the workbook itself.…If you don't see the Project Explorer panel, you can display it by clicking the…Project Explorer button on the Standard toolbar, which is here, or by pressing…